Passionate in Community – Growing in Faith – Serving in Christ's Name

 Vocal and instrumental music are a constant in her life.
 Currently, and for many years, she has sung with the University Choral Union which is an auditioned choir which performs large works from diverse repertoires and performs with excellent orchestras at Hill Auditorium, Michigan Theater, Orchestra Hall, Peristyle Auditorium and Carnegie Hall.

 Stephanie Mann has been the Office Manager at St. Andrew's since 2020.
 She manages the day-to-day business of the church -- everything from accounting and scheduling to preparing bulletins and circulating news to the congregation.
-She is a kind and caring person who is always ready to answer a question or lend a hand.
-Stephanie lives in Ann Arbor and is enjoying working part-time for St. Andrew's.
+She is always ready to answer a question or lend a hand.
+Stephanie lives in Ann Arbor and is enjoying working for St. Andrew's.

-Stephanie, her partner, David, and her son, Nehemiah, enjoy being outside, playing with their dog, Katy, traveling, cooking, and visiting with family and friends.
+When she is not working, Stephanie, her partner, David, and her son, Nehemiah, enjoy being outside, traveling, cooking, and visiting with family and friends.